Glasgow still has time to make history before COP26 by divesting from fossil fuels

 The UK Parliament pension fund has significant investments in fossil fuels.
 The Divest Parliament campaign has secured pledges from a number of MPs to divest.
 More than half of Scottish MPs have signed incuding all the MPs in Glasgow and Edinburgh.

 In Scotland we are calling for divestment of the Scottish Parliament pensions and the Scottish Government’s investments in our ‘Divest Scotland‘ campaign.
-Download resources about this on the main divestment page and specifically about the Scottish National Investment Bank here.

 A number of faith groups in Scotland are campaigning for fossil fuel divestment, including in the Church of Scotland, where the matter was debated hotly at their 2016 and 2018 General Assemblies.
 We co-produced a briefing for Church of Scotland members which you can read here.